Camera Icon

 Archives

 The records composing the Allen Bird Club Archives document over 100 years of club history, activities and conservation efforts.
 They consist of meeting minutes, bird censuses, field trip reports, membership rosters, photographs, programs, newsletters, and clippings.
 In addition, there is information about the establishment of the Fannie Stebbins Memorial Wildlife Refuge in Longmeadow, now part of the Silvio O. Conte National Fish and Wildlife Refuge.
-The records were professionally processed in 2023 and subsequently deposited at the Lyman and Merrie Wood Museum of Springfield History, 85 Chestnut St., Springfield, where they are available for public use and research. {Map}
+The records were professionally processed in 2023 and subsequently deposited at the Lyman and Merrie Wood Museum of Springfield History, 85 Chestnut St., Springfield, where they are available for public use and research.
+The club continues to collect records documenting its activities, education and conservation efforts.

 For an overview of the current collection, see the Finding Aid prepared for the Club's archives below.